arkency/posts/posts/2017-09-26-why-event-sourcing-basically-requires-cqrs-and-read-models.md

 ProductList.order("price DESC").limit(10)
 ```

-The write side of your application, the event-sourced `Product` class is about making changes, keeping track of them, and protecting business rules.
+The write-side of your application, the event-sourced `Product` class is about making changes, keeping track of them, and protecting business rules.
+It's the side responsible for publishing `ProductRegistered` or `ProductPriceChanged`.

 ## Find out more